eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 goal of the language.

 The "best" default is the _most restrictive_ option.
-Othewise, the developer of an module might accidently make something something shared that they don't intend to make shared, and be forced to either continue to support the unintentionally-shared operation for the rest of the life of the module, or break clients.
-There's would be nothing the compiler could do to warn you when you _accidently_ left off a `private` annotation.
-If you accidentally leave off a `shared` annotation, the compiler will let you know about that.
+Othewise, the developer of a module might accidently make something something shared that they don't intend to make shared, and be forced to either continue to support the unintentionally-shared operation for the rest of the life of the module, or break clients.
+There would be nothing the compiler could do to warn you when you _accidently_ left off a `private` annotation.
+On the other hand, if you accidentally leave off a `shared` annotation, the compiler will let you know about that.

 By the same token, defaulting to shared visibility would mean that clients can't trust the APIs they use.
 You would never